ymatusevich/btp-build-resilient-apps/tutorials/05-PrivateLink/README.md

-# Safeguard key business processes with resilient applications on SAP BTP - SAP Private Link (BETA) Service
+# Safeguard key business processes with resilient applications on SAP BTP - SAP Private Link Service

 In this section, you can find all the required steps for your Extension Application to use SAP Private Link Service to consume OData resources from the S/4HANA system located on **Azure** subscription.
 More details about [SAP Private Link Service ](https://blogs.sap.com/2021/06/28/sap-private-link-service-beta-is-available/).